 |Keywords:||colloidal nanocomposite aqueous emulsion polymerisation morphology silica core-shell x-ray photoelectron spectroscopy small-angle x-ray scattering electron microscopy thin films polystyrene poly(methyl methacrylate) silica disc centrifuge photosedimentometry particle size density distribution packing density dynamic light scattering analytical ultracentrifuge Pickering emulsions colloidosomes polymer/silica oil-in-water release poly(2-vinylpyridine) latexes titania particles UV attenuation hollow particles|

-|Department:||The University of Sheffield > Faculty of Science (Sheffield) > Chemistry (Sheffield)|
+|Academic Units:||The University of Sheffield > Faculty of Science (Sheffield) > Chemistry (Sheffield)|

-|Deposited By:||Dr Lee A. Fielding|
+|Depositing User:||Dr Lee A. Fielding|

-|Deposited On:||29 Oct 2012 16:00|
+|Date Deposited:||29 Oct 2012 16:00|